 Caring- children need to understand concepts such as adversity, equality, spirituality and power to develop empathy and consider what can happen/has happened if 'Caring' is absent

 Sharing- children need to understand concepts such as community, identity, spirituality and equality to comprehend why it is important and how people can suffer if we do not share

 Inspiring- children will benefit from understanding the concepts such as adversity, change and power to be inspired by significant individuals from the past and to become inspiring themselves

-The foundation curriculum is developed and monitored by staff teams.
+The foundation curriculum is developed and monitored by staff teams and subject champions.
 Within each team there are a range of focus subjects.
 The teams and subjects are:

 KNOWLEDGE AND UNDERSTANDING OF THE WORLD: History, Geography and RE

 EXPRESSIVE ARTS: Art and Design, Design Technology and Music